Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 Wide-ranging findings

 The auditors began by asking the city’s construction and housing departments for an index of all Incentive Zoning projects from 2006 through 2015, and they were unsatisfied with the result.
-The departments each had their own lists, and the lists were inaccurate, incomplete and had conflicting data, according to a draft of the report.
+The departments each had their own lists, and the lists were inaccurate and had conflicting data, according to the report.

-“The information available did not provide us with certainty that all projects that provided or should have provided affordable housing were included in the departments’ records,” the draft report says.
+“The information available did not provide us with certainty that all projects that provided or should have provided affordable housing were included in the departments’ records,” the report says.

 For projects the departments had records for, the auditors found problems with how the bonus square footage and affordable-housing contributions were calculated.